IQTLabs/rfml/README.md

         "class_list": ["mavic3_video","mavic3_remoteid","environment"],     # The labels that are present in the sigmf-meta files
         "train_dir": ["/home/iqt/lberndt/gamutrf-depoly/data/samples/mavic-30db", "/home/iqt/lberndt/gamutrf-depoly/data/samples/mavic-0db", "/home/iqt/lberndt/gamutrf-depoly/data/samples/environment"],  # The sigmf files to use, including the path to the file
-        "iq_epochs": 10,                # Number of epochs for IQ training, if it is 0 or None, it will be skipped "spec_epochs": 10,              # Number of epochs for spctragram training, if it is 0 or None, it will be skipped "notes": "DJI Mavic3 Detection" # Notes to your future self }
+        "iq_epochs": 10,                # Number of epochs for IQ training, if it is 0 or None, it will be skipped "spec_epochs": 10,              # Number of epochs for spectrogram training, if it is 0 or None, it will be skipped "notes": "DJI Mavic3 Detection" # Notes to your future self }
 ```